Sumy: Your Go-To Module for Automatic Text Summarization

 Sumy is a powerful tool for anyone looking to enhance their productivity through automatic summarization.
 With its easy installation, versatile features, and open-source nature, it’s a must-try for students, researchers, and professionals alike.

-Ready to simplify your reading?
-Check out Sumy on GitHub and start summarizing today! 🎉
+Ready to simplify your reading? and start summarizing today! 🎉